Apply to the EU Settlement Scheme

 You will need a compatible phone or tablet if you want to scan your identity document yourself.
 This can be your own phone or device, or someone else's.

-If your mobile phone or device is not compatible, Southwark Council can help you complete your application.
-We can help scan and verify your ID documents at our walk-in Settlement Service in Southwark Council's registry office:
+If your mobile phone or device is not compatible, you can book an appointment below and we'll help you complete your application.
+We can help scan and verify your ID documents.
+This service is located at 122 Peckham Hill Street London SE15 5JR.

 This service is free of charge to Southwark residents.

-If you have already submitted your application, you must post your document to the Home Office, even if you attend our walk-in settlement service.
-If you have submitted your application without completing the ID verification process, please contact the Home Office.
+If you've already submitted your application, you must post your document to the Home Office.
+If you've submitted your application without completing the ID verification process, contact the Home Office.

 Further information and advice